 The Anti-Inflammatory Diet emphasizes choosing and preparing foods that help keep you healthy.
 It's not a weight-loss plan, although some people do lose weight on it.
 On this diet, Weil says, you'll get steady energy and meet your nutritional needs in a way that you can live with for years to come.

 As for whether it will keep you healthy, what you eat definitely matters.
 But so do other things, including your genes, being active, and not smoking.

 What You Can Eat and What You Can't

 Carbs make up 40% to 50% of your daily calories on this plan.
-They should come from whole grains (such as brown rice, oatmeal, whole wheat bread), beans, and vegetables (such as winter squash and sweet potatoes).
+They should come from whole grains (such as brown rice, oatmeal, and whole wheat bread), beans, and vegetables (such as winter squash and sweet potatoes).

 Good-for-you fats take up another 30% of your daily calories.
 Stock your fridge and pantry with foods rich in omega-3 fatty acids like avocados; nuts and nut butters; fortified eggs; flaxseeds; hemp seeds; and fish such as salmon, sardines, black cod, and herring.
 Oils made from safflower, sunflower, corn, cottonseed, and mixed vegetables are off-limits.
 Extra-virgin olive oil is the preferred oil.

 Protein accounts for 20% to 30% of your daily calories.
 Animal protein is limited, except for fish, some cheeses, and yogurt.
 Load up on protein-rich vegetables such as beans, soybeans, and soy products instead.